 Warning Signs of Breathing Difficulty

 Normal breathing is quiet.
 When you can hear noisy breathing, it usually means something is in the airway, making it difficult for air to get through.
-Most of the time, the “something” is congestion that has developed due to an infection, but it can also be swelling, fluid, tissue, or something swallowed (aspirated).
+Most of the time, the “something” is congestion that developed due to an infection, but it can also be swelling, fluid, tissue, or something swallowed (aspirated).
 The noise is coming from the air pushing around or through the obstruction.
-The different types of obstacles make different sounds (see video links for examples under Normal Breath Sounds above)
+The different types of obstacles make different sounds (click for Normal Breath Sounds)

 If mucous is causing the problem, the solution is to try to get it out of there.
 Our body’s natural way of doing that is by coughing.
 If coughing is not bringing up anything is called a non-productive cough.
 If it’s bringing up phlegm or mucous, it’s called a productive cough.

 Mucous is usually clear and thin or some form of white.
 The thicker and darker it appears, the more likely that something is going on inside.
 However, that depends on the individual’s history.
 Some chronic respiratory patients keep an underlying mucous thing going all the time, and they have yellow phlegm rolling out all year.
 It’s their normal—nothing to cause excitement.